ivanmercedes/laravel-route-preview/README.md

 ## ✨ Features

 - 📋 List all Laravel routes with method, name,  URI, controller, action, and middleware.
+- 🔍 Search routes by name, URI, or action.
+- 📊 Filter routes by specific HTTP methods (e.g., GET, POST).
+Your filter preferences are saved and remembered.
 - ⚡ Runs `php artisan route:list --json` in the background.
 - 🧠 WebView interface – clean, responsive and fast.